dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

      [!code-csharp[ExpenseIt#5](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt/ExpenseReportPage.xaml.cs#5)]
      [!code-vb[ExpenseIt#5](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/ExpenseReportPage.xaml.vb#5)]

 10. Add an image named watermark.png to the project.
 You can either create your own image, or copy the file from the sample code.
-For more information, see                          [NIB:How to: Add Existing Items to a Project](http://msdn.microsoft.com/en-us/15f4cfb7-78ab-457f-9f14-099a25a6a2d3).

 <a name="Build_The_Application"></a>
 ## Building and Running the Application